brianhouse/art_and_code/NEXT.md

 use `source` as a variable in the code

+## emergence
+I'm wondering if we should just use objects instead of dictionaries.
+If I'm cutting all the math down, it's structural anyway. no-- it's too weird.

 ### general

+obviously too much

 - emphasize title and description—have them read it (and say nothing else?), and make sure it's good (synonymous with concept?)